 What is the best Essential oil brand?

 I am asked this question ALL the time!
 Choosing a good essential oil brand can be a minefield.
-I’ll be writing a special blog post all about this topic soon!
+I’ve compiled all my advice into this downloadable guide: How to Choose an Essential Oil Brand

 Who should we not trust?

 - Online “doctors” who are not actually medical doctors (read more about this here)